What does the GOP Tax Reform Mean for Californians? Many will pay much much more!

 Update 11/16/2017 –

-The House just passed a $1.5 trillion tax bill that seems purposely brutal for poor people.
-2/3 of these cuts go to Corporation, much of the rest goes to the Ultra High Net Worth.
-The bill will head on to the Senate where work is still left to be done.
+The Senate and House have passed a $1.5 trillion tax bill that seems purposely brutal for poor people.
+2/3 of these cuts go to Corporations, much of the rest goes to the Ultra High Net Worth.
+The two houses will need to work to reconcile and send the final bill to Donald Trump who looking for a win would sign.

 Mortgage Tax Reform for Californians: